CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_PROJECT_REPO_DIRECTORY.md

 Please note that

 0. Backing up your folder before you fix this (make a copy somewhere else) is a good idea if you are a rookie.
-0. If Eclipse is involved, you may have un-import first, then re-import after all this is done.
+0. If Eclipse is involved, you may have to un-import first, then re-import after all this is done.
-1. When done, all project files are in same configuration relative to each other
+1. When done, all project files are in the same configuration relative to each other
-2. There is no inner folder and outer folder any more
+2. There is no inner folder and outer folder any more.
-3. The files that were in the inner folder were moved to the outer folder
+3. The files that were in the inner folder were moved to the outer folder.
-4. What was the inner folder first became empty, then was deleted
+4. What was the inner folder first became empty, then was deleted.
-5. The repository folder and the project folder are now one and the same
+5. The repository folder and the project folder are now one and the same.

 If this is confusing to you, get unconfused first!